XAUFI/ubuntu-16.04/README.md

 # ubuntu-16.04
-Ubuntu 16.04 LTS base image with updates and some development basic applications.
+Ubuntu 16.04 LTS base image with updates.
 [See more](./Dockerfile).